SinglePoolAlliance/Registration/README.md

 By submitting a pull request you agree that all the submited information will be publicly avalable to everyone.

-Also by submitting you agree that you will fight for the full decentralization of Cardano by only running a single pool and reporting members are breaking the rules by running multiple pools.
+Also by submitting you agree that you will fight for the full decentralization of Cardano by only running a single pool and reporting members that are breaking the rules by running multiple pools.

 Simply create a pool request with the information of your pool in the registry.json file